Graben

 In geology, a graben (/ˈgrɑːbən/) is a depressed block of the crust of a planet or moon, bordered by parallel normal faults.

 Etymology

-Graben is a loan word from German, meaning 'ditch' or 'trench'.
-The word was first used in the geologic context by Eduard Suess in 1883.
-The plural form is either graben or grabens.
+Graben is a loan word from German, meaning 'ditch' or 'trench', up to large valley like Upper Rhine Graben.
+The first known usage of the word in the geologic context was by Eduard Suess in 1883.
+The plural form, in German, is "Gräben", in English either graben or grabens.

 Formation

 A graben is a valley with a distinct escarpment on each side caused by the displacement of a block of land downward.
 Graben often occur side by side with horsts.
 Horst and graben structures indicate tensional forces and crustal stretching.

-Graben are produced from parallel normal faults, where the displacement of the hanging wall is downward, while that of the footwall is upward.
+Graben are produced by sets of normal faults that have parallel fault traces, where the displacement of the hanging wall is downward, while that of the footwall is upward.
 The faults typically dip toward the center of the graben from both sides.
 Horsts are parallel blocks that remain between graben; the bounding faults of a horst typically dip away from the center line of the horst.
 Single or multiple graben can produce a rift valley.